1.0 - Introduction

 6.0 - Custom member access roles

-For custom access control requirements, you can create a custom access role using the default access levels.
+For custom access control needs, you can create a custom access role using the default access levels available in HighGround.

-There are 2 methods for creating a custom access role:
+There are two methods for creating a custom access role:

-The following section explains how to perform these actions.
+The following section will walk you through how to perform each of these actions

 6.1 - Create a custom member access role by Duplicating